PATIENT GUIDEDENTAL TOURISMIMPLANTS

 Contrary to what many people imagine, dentistry in Colombia does not operate without oversight.
 The country has a regulatory framework you can use to verify your specialist:

-• The Ministry of Health and Social Protection oversees the country's healthcare system.
+• The Ministry of Health and Social Protection oversees the country healthcare system.

-• INVIMA — Colombia's equivalent of the US FDA — approves dental materials and devices before they can be used clinically.
+• INVIMA — Colombia equivalent of the US FDA — approves dental materials and devices before they can be used clinically.

-• Every healthcare professional must be registered in RETHUS, Colombia's national registry of health professionals.
-This means you can confirm that your dentist is, in fact, a registered and licensed professional.
+• Every healthcare professional must be registered in RETHUS, Colombia national registry of health professionals: you can confirm that your dentist is, in fact, a registered and licensed professional.

-Knowing this framework exists changes the conversation: you're not "taking a risk abroad" — you're choosing within a regulated system.
+Knowing this framework exists changes the conversation: you are not taking a risk abroad — you are choosing within a regulated system.

-Here's the honest part.
+Here is the honest part.
 Two patients can fly to the same city and have completely different experiences.
-Safety lives in these four factors:
+Safety lives in these four factors.

 This is the single most important factor.
-You're not choosing a country — you're choosing a person.
+You are not choosing a country — you are choosing a person.

 Look for a dentist who is a specialist, not a general dentist who places implants occasionally.
 Implant and full-mouth rehabilitation work (like All-on-4) should be done by someone with formal postgraduate training in implantology and oral rehabilitation, and years of focused experience.

-Ask directly: Where did you train?
-What is your specialization?
-How many cases like mine have you completed?
+Ask directly where they trained, what their specialization is, and how many cases like yours they have completed.
 A trustworthy specialist answers without hesitation — and remember, you can confirm their professional registration in RETHUS.

 A safe implant procedure is impossible without proper diagnostics.
 The clinic should use CBCT (3D cone-beam imaging) to map your bone and nerves before surgery, and digital intraoral scanning for precise planning.
 Be wary of any clinic still planning implant surgery from a flat 2D X-ray alone.